ortus-docs/coldbox-docs/intro/adding-a-layout.md

 coldbox create view name="main/footer"
 ```

-Open the `layouts/Funky.cfm` layout and let's modify it a bit by adding the footer rendering region.
+Open the `layouts/Funky.cfm` layout and let's modify it a bit by adding the footer view as a rendering region.

 ```html
 <h1>funky Layout</h1>